smiya20/Heart-Attack-Prediction/README.md

 # Objectives
 To predict the probability of suffering of any patient from heart attacks in the upcoming future.
 To exploit machine learning techniques on medical data set to assist in the prediction of heart attack.
-Identify the major factors influencing heart attacks.
+Identify the major factors influencing heart attack.
 # Dataset
 The dataset is taken from kaggle, https://www.kaggle.com/rashikrahmanpritom/heart-attack-analysis-prediction-dataset